Azure/acs-engine/docs/acsengine.md

 When the execution of `devenv.{ps1,sh}` completes, you should find the console logged into the container.

-Now we need to do a one time call to setup the prerequesits.
+Now we need to do a one-time call to setup the prerequisites.

 ```
 make prereqs